Abune Petros

-Abune Petros (አቡነ ጴጥሮስ; born Haile Maryam; 1882 – 29 July 1936) was an Ethiopian bishop and martyr, who was known for execution by firearm in 1936 by the Fascists for his resistance to the Italian invasion.
+Abune Petros (አቡነ ጴጥሮስ; born Haile Maryam; 1882 – 29 July 1936) was an Ethiopian bishop and martyr, who was known for his execution by firing squad in 1936 by Fascist Italian troops for his resistance to the Italian invasion of Ethiopia.

 Early life

 Abune Petros was born in Fiche, north Addis Ababa.
 He grew up in a peasant family and was educated from elementary school to the highest stage of ecclesiastical education at the monastery of Debre Libanos, where he took vows in the Ethiopian Orthodox Tewahedo Church, and became a monk in 1916.

 Career

 He started his teaching career at the monastery of Meskabe Kedusan in Amhara Sayint in Wollo Province, and later he moved to Debre-Menkerat monastery in Welayta, South Ethiopia, where he was authorized by the church as the teacher in charge.
 In 1924 he was appointed as a professor at the monastery church of Mary, on an island in Lake Zeway, southern Ethiopia.
 In 1927 he was assigned as memher of Menbere Leul Markos Church in the compound of the then Gennete Le’ul Imperial Palace at 6 Kilo where he became the spiritual father of Ras Tafari (later Emperor Haile Selassie).

 His sermons were known and appreciated by the local population.
 He spent a lot of time in monasteries around the city of Dessie and the region of Wereilu.
 He was also well known for his teaching and preaching to the people around the region to seek first the kingdom of God.
 One of his preaching was Colossians 3:12 "Therefore, as God’s chosen people, holy and dearly loved, clothe yourselves with compassion, kindness, humility, gentleness and patience."
 His sermons and preaching was very popular and insightful to the people in the area and the monastery.
 In 1928 at St. Marks Monastery, Alexandria, he was nominated to be one of the four bishops for Ethiopia and given the title and name Abune Petros.
 He then was assigned as the bishop of the central and eastern part of Ethiopia, where he continued to preach the gospel.
 Abune Petros was used to fasting and praying a lot.